go-flutter-desktop/go-flutter/README.md

 </details>

 ## Flutter Demos Projects

 The examples are available [here](./example/).

 <img src="./stocks.jpg" width="900" align="center" alt="Screenshot of the Stocks demo app on macOS">

+## Version compatibility

+### Flutter version

+Flutter is a relatively new project.
+It's framework and engine are updated often.
+This project tries to stay compatible with the [beta channel](https://github.com/flutter/flutter/wiki/Flutter-build-release-channels) of flutter.

+### Go version

+Updating Go is simple, and Go [seldomly has backwards incompatible changes](https://golang.org/doc/go1compat).
+This project remains compatible with the [latest Go stable release](https://golang.org/dl/).

+### GLFW version

+This project uses go-gl/glfw for GLFW v3.2.

 ## Support